 Teaching History & Responsibilities see CV for complete listing of teaching and mentoring experience

-Visiting Assistant Professor of Neuroscience, Department of Psychology, Wheaton College (2021-present) I am currently a full-time instructor (6 courses/year).
-See "Current Courses" for descriptions of courses I am, or will be, teaching.
+Visiting Assistant Professor of Neuroscience, Department of Psychology, Wheaton College MA (2021-present) I am currently a full-time instructor (6 courses/year) teaching a variety of neuroscience courses.
+See "Current Courses" for descriptions of the lecture, seminar, and lab course(s) I have/am/will be teaching at Wheaton.

 I co-taught Neurobiology of Eating & Eating Disorders (PS388) for one semester.
 This course provided an overview of the neural mechanisms controlling appetite, eating, and body weight regulation under normal circumstances and in eating disorders by exploring current neuroscience findings from animal models and human studies.
 I lectured approximately 1/3 of the class meetings.
 Additionally, I developed, administered, and graded all exams.
 (Fall 2012)